Enlarge text

 mail-a-book program for county residents

-County folks, we know it can be difficult to return books to Grand Marais Public Library on time.
-Did you know you can borrow paperback books and other materials from the Arrowhead Library System via u.s. mail free of charge?
+County folks, we know it can sometimes be challenging to get to Grand Marais Public Library in person, or to return your items on time.
+Did you know you can borrow and return paperback books and other materials from the Arrowhead Library System via u.s. mail free of charge?

 Library Strategic Plan